 Other Faculty Leads

-The faculty is administrated and supervised by Peter O'Connor.
+The faculty is administrated and supervised by Peter O'Connor MSc.
 His experience with a wide variety of yogic practices, combined with commercial, organisational and project skills ensure that the faculty is run the way it should be both inside and outside the studio.

-His goal is to help make the qualification one of the most respected around.
+His goal is to help make mindflowyoga certificate one of the most respected yoga teacher training qualification around.
 His involvement allows organisational issues to be encompassed in a yogic manner without impinging on the yoga teaching, allowing the course directors to solely concentrate on yoga and philosophy.
-He is a tutor for Yamas & Niyamas.
+He is a tutor for Yamas & Niyamas and co-ordinates the yoga course student committee and standards review committee.

 The Faculty academic policy consultant and academic skills mentor is Kirsten Wight, MA.
 Kirsten has 9 years of experience as an Associate Lecturer for The Open University.
 She is experienced in teaching academic writing skills and good academic practice, student assessment (including final assessment), and setting assessment tasks.